dmitryrogozhny/dmitryrogozhny.github.io/_posts/2019-10-10-flow-pattern-configuration-list.md

 ---
 layout: post
-title: "Flow Pattern: SharePoint Configuration List"
+title: "Flow Patterns: SharePoint Configuration List"
 description: "Here is an approach you can use to manage configuration for complex Flows.
 The idea is to separate flow's settings from its logic and keep settings in a SharePoint list item.
 This approach works well for flows with complex configurations, especially if a flow works with SharePoint."
 date: 2019-10-10 12:00